 …

-In the multicast session join and session establishment procedure, the SMF interacts with the MB-SMF to obtain the multicast session security context.
+In the multicast session join and session establishment procedure, the SMF interacts with the MB-SMF to obtain the multicast session security context with Nmbsmf_MBSSession_ContextStatusSubscribe service.
 Absence of the multicast security context indicates that security protection is not applied for the MBS session.
-The SMF shall provide the multicast session security context to the UE if received from the MB-SMF and the UE is authorized to use the required multicast service.
+The SMF shall provide the multicast session security context in the N1 SM container (PDU Session Modification Command) to the UE if received from the MB-SMF and the UE is authorized to use the required multicast service.
 The UE shall use the MTK in the received multicast session security context, to process the protected MBS traffic until it receives a new MTK update over the user-plane.

-The MSK may be updated based on the request from MB-SMF or AS (e.g., due to the change of authorization information) or based on the local policy (e.g., key lifetime expiration).
+The MSK may be updated based on the request from SMF via MB-SMF or AS (e.g., due to the change of authorization information) or MB-SMF based on the local policy (e.g., key lifetime expiration).
+The authorization information refers to whether the UE is authorized to access the multicast service identified by the multicast session ID.
 When the MSK is updated, the MBSF shall send the new MSK with MBS session ID and its key ID to the MB-SMF and then the MB-SMF shall trigger the session update as specified in clause 7.2.6 in TS 23.247 [103].
 The MSK with MBS session ID and the corresponding key ID are delivered to the UEs that has joined the multicast session.
 The MBSF shall also send the new MSK with MBS session ID and its key ID to the MBSTF.
 The MBSTF may request a MSK to the MBSF when it does not have a valid MSK (e.g., due to the current MSK expiration).

+NOTE: When an MBS session is inactive and no MBS data is distributed, MBSTF keeps MSK distribution to ensure UEs have updated MSK/MTK when the MBS session is activated.

 The MTK may be updated based on the change of the authorization information or based on the local policy (e.g. key lifetime expiration).
 In such cases, the MBSF or MB-SMF may trigger the MTK update to the MBSTF.
 The key update request message shall include the MBS session ID.
 If the MBSTF has generated a new MTK, the MBSTF shall provide the new MTK to the MBSF.
 To improve the efficiency of MTK update, the updated MTK is delivered from MBSTF to the UE using MIKEY over UDP as specified in clause 6.3.3.2 in TS 33.246 [102].
 The MSK is used to protect the updated MTK.
 The UE shall not send an error message to the MBSTF as a result of receiving an MTK message.

+NOTE: When an MBS session is inactive and no MBS data is distributed, MBSTF defers the MTK distribution until the session is active.